ctsexton/portfolio/static/content.md

       - Nuxt
     link: https://ctsexton.github.io/dashboard/
     code: https://github.com/ctsexton/dashboard
+    bullets:
-    description: Built with Vue.js and Vuex.
-Responsive UI that adapts to all screen sizes.
-Click the cog icon to access the settings panel.
-All changes are auto-saved to local storage - so the user can reload the page or even restart their browser and keep their settings... without requiring a sign-up process.
+      - Built with Vue.js and Vuex.
+      - Responsive UI that adapts to all screen sizes.
+      - Click the cog icon to access the settings panel.
+      - All changes are auto-saved to local storage - so the user can reload the page or even restart their browser and keep their settings... without requiring a sign-up process.
 Neat!
     id: dashboard
     image: dashboard.jpg
 education: